BrainJuice-App/flashcards/README.md

 ### How it Works ###

-•Sign In or Sign Up
+* Sign In or Sign Up
-•Shuffle Cards
+* Shuffle Cards
-•Crate/Edit Profile:
+* Crate/Edit Profile:
-•edit first name, last name, user name and bio
+* edit first name, last name, user name and bio
-•upload picture
+* upload picture
-•Create new card, edit and delete existing card user has made
+* Create new card, edit and delete existing card user has made

 ### Built With ###